Cognitive Shifts, Creativity, and Connection: 10 Benefits Of Improv

 Relationships are a kind of improvisation.
 We co-create a relationship one interaction at a time.
 We cannot imagine ahead of time what will come of it.
 We have to improvise our way through and discover it.
 And through learning to manage uncertainty and practice staying in the creative, improvisational mind set in the face of emotional stress, we can consider changes that might be beneficial, even if at one time they were beyond our understanding of what is possible.

-- Because all human interaction involves some degree of risk, we tend to try to script, prepare and edit ourselves both to protect against pain and promote success.
+- Improv strengthens the capacity for emotional risk.
+Because all human interaction involves some degree of risk, we tend to try to script, prepare and edit ourselves both to protect against pain and promote success.
 The psychotherapy relationship has clearly defined roles and goals, but within that frame lies rich creative potential for thinking new thoughts and discovery of different perspectives on problems.
 That involves risk.
 But within a structure that not only allows for, but invites, mistakes.
 The psychotherapy space is a place to experiment with new ways of thinking and relating, and how those new ideas are playing out in day to day life.
 Improvisation heightens our awareness of what its like to risk, to use mistakes and make the most out of what they reveal, and allow an interaction to go to unexpected places.

 “A group of individuals who act, agree, and share together create strength and release knowledge surpassing the contribution of any single member.
 This includes the teacher and group leader,” improvisation pioneer Viola Spolin.